guanyueup/SAV_installer_package/ReadME.txt

 chmod +x savme-linux-amd64
 ./savme-linux-amd64

-the example of running savme, example of runing savme.txt, is in list
+the example of running script is compressed into the package.